AaronToh/my_mdspan/README.md

 ### API Dispatch

-Operations take `mdspan` rather than `mdarray`.
-By taking a non-owning view, the op doesn't care whether the data came from `mdarray`, a stack array, a `std::vector`, or a raw CUDA malloc. `mdarray::view()` exists to hand off a span when you want to call an op.

-The device is stored on the span itself rather than passed as a parameter to the op.
+For my matmul api dispatch, the device (CPU or GPU) is stored on the argument spans themselves rather than passed as a parameter to the op.
 Passing device as a parameter is error-prone as the caller could pass the wrong device for the data.
 Storing it as an invariant of the span makes that class of bug impossible.

 For GPU kernels, `mdspan` can't be used directly since it depends on STL and isn't `__device__`-compatible.
 Instead, `TensorRef` is a stripped-down GPU-side view with plain C arrays and `__host__ __device__` qualifiers.
 The dispatch layer builds a `TensorRef` from the mdspan's pointer and strides before launching the kernel.